Case Study: Dorling Kindersley

 Seeing is Believing

 There's nothing like holding a DK book in your hand to really appreciate the quality of it.
 One of the first things I noticed about DK's website is there aren't any photos or videos of the actual books, which is the next best thing.
-We need to show off just how amazing our books are.
+We needed to show off just how amazing our books are.
 Gloss finishes, die cutting, embossing, spot UV, foil and more need to be proudly displayed so visitors can get an idea of the quality, as well as the sizes of the books.

-Some of our books are huge but you wouldn't know it from the website unless you take the time to look at the dimensions.
+Some of their books are huge but you wouldn't know it from the website unless you take the time to look at the dimensions.
 Look at The Flower Book for example!

 And a close up to show off the fantastic embossed foil detail in the title:

 We were in the process of figuring out the best way to photograph (and video) books to use on the website.
 In the meantime, we started with a very basic first run with the amazing new travel books:

 Carousel to Nowhere